Collective Dynamics of Dark Web Marketplaces: Results

 \subsection{Coordination in the dark}

-In our dataset, in all cases but one, users could choose between at least two surviving markets when their home market closed.
-A natural question is therefore how migrant users decide where to migrate.
+We now turn to the analysis of how migrant users decide where to migrate.
+In our dataset, following every instance of marketplace closure except one, users could migrate to two or more co-existing marketplaces.

-In Figure \ref{fig:market_res}, we show the evolution of the trading volume shares of the shut down market and the top two destination markets in the periods preceding and following a closure.
-We find that the top two destination markets experience an increase in share starting $2$ days after the closure, and saturating after about $6$ days to around $27\%$.
+Fig.~\ref{fig:market_res}\textbf{(a)}, we show the evolution of the trading volume shares of the closed marketplace and the top two destination marketplaces in the days preceding and following a closure.
+Trading volume share for a give market is the normalised trading volume of a market by the total trading volume of all dark marketplaces.
+We find that the top two destination marketplaces experience an increase in the trading volume share starting $2$ days after the closure, and saturating about $6$ days after with a share of $27\%$, approximately more than double the share at the time of closure.
+The second top destination on the other hand its share increases from $5\%$ to $8.7\%$.

-We investigate the characteristics of the first destination market for migrant users, by ranking coexisting markets according to the total trading volume in USD at the time of closure and the total number of common users between the shut down and the coexisting market before closure.
-We find that, regardless of the reason behind closure, users do not migrate randomly and chose to move to the market with the highest trading volume which, in some cases, is also the market with the highest number of common users.
+We investigate the characteristics of the top destination marketplace for migrant users, by ranking coexisting marketplaces according to the total trading volume in US dollars at the time of closure and the total number of common users between the shut down and the coexisting marketplace before closure.
+We find that, regardless of the reason behind closure, users do not migrate randomly and chose to move to the marketplace with the highest trading volume which, in some cases, is also the marketplace with the highest number of common users.

-Focusing on the first week after closure, we find that, on average, one market absorbs $66.1\% \pm 16.1$ of all migrant users.
-Only $4\%$ of the users migrate to more than one coexisting market simultaneously after the closure.
-What is this market?
-Figure \ref{fig:market_res}A shows that, in $36.4\%$ of the closures considered, it is the one sharing the larger number of common users with the closed market, while the chances that users select the second and the third rank is $31.8\%$.
-Users do not choose to migrate to markets with rank lower than the third.
+Focusing on the first week after closure, we find that, on average, one marketplace absorbs $66.1\% \pm 16.1$ of all migrant users.
+Only $4\%$ of the users migrate to more than one coexisting marketplace simultaneously after the closure.
+What is this marketplace?
+Fig.~\ref{fig:market_res}b shows that, in $36.4\%$ of the closures considered, it is the one sharing the larger number of common users with the closed marketplace, while the chances that users select the second and the third rank is $31.8\%$.
+Users do not choose to migrate to marketplaces with rank lower than the third.